 Ten Thousand Flags, Ten Thousand Wishes for Our Rivers

 Making River Flags — a medium inspired by Tibetan prayer flags— is a key element for the mission.
 Wang Ping and other artists have visited hundreds of schools and river communities to share poetry, make river flags, and install them along the rivers.
-We have traveled by canoes, boats, trains, cars, bikes, motorcycles, and on foot, up and down the Mississippi, St. Croix, Minnesota, Missouri and the Yangtze rivers, sharing poetry and stories, making food and music, and creating over a thousand river flags with hand-dyed fabric.
-These flags, carrying the most amazing poetry, art, and prints of the local plants from the riverbanks, have covered thousands of river miles: the entire Mississippi between Itasca and the Gulf of Mexico, the entire St. Croix and Minnesota rivers, part of the Missouri, Ohio, Arkansas rivers, the Atchafalaya Basin, and rivers from California and San Antonio.
+We travel by canoes, boats, trains, cars, bikes, motorcycles, and on foot, up and down the Mississippi, St. Croix, Minnesota, Missouri and the Yangtze rivers, sharing poetry and stories, making food and music, and creating over 2000 river flags with hand-dyed fabric.
+These flags, carrying amazing poetry, art, and prints of the local plants from the riverbanks, have travelled thousands of river miles: the entire Mississippi between Itasca and the Gulf of Mexico, the entire St. Croix and Minnesota rivers, part of the Missouri, Ohio, Arkansas rivers, the Atchafalaya Basin, and rivers from California and San Antonio.
 As they flutter along the riverbanks, confluences, islands and burial mounds, they release people’s wishes through the wind, and soak up energy from each place, each river, each tree, and each hand that made them.
-Just as rivers gather all kinds of water: streams, creaks, rain drops, springs, Kinship of Rivers has brought all races and communities together: Tibetans, Ojibwes, Dakotas, Cherokees, Choctaws, African Americans, Hispanics, Europeans, Chinese, Koreans, Japanese, Nepalese, children, seniors, students, teachers, artists, scientists, environmentalists, politicians, park rangers, galleries, theatres, museums, schools, colleges, National Park Service, and Army Corps of Engineer.
+Just as rivers gather all kinds of water: streams, creaks, rain drops, springs, Kinship of Rivers has brought communities together: Tibetans, Ojibwes, Dakotas, Cherokees, Choctaws, African Americans, Hispanics, Europeans, Chinese, Koreans, Japanese, Nepalese, children, seniors, students, teachers, artists, scientists, environmentalists, politicians, park rangers, galleries, theatres, museums, schools, colleges, National Park Service, and Army Corps of Engineer.
 Blessed by the people, places and rivers, our river flags have become ambassadors of peace, joy and harmony.
-Wherever we go and whenever we set up the river flags, the wind chime music with melodies from the Mississippi and Yangtze, tea and dumplings, people would come to create art, share stories, and make more flags to join in our forces.
-Through outdoor hands-on activities, through the stimulations of five senses, every participant, from 1 year old to 93, is transformed into a poet, artist, cultural connoisseur, and river’s friend.
+Wherever we go and whenever we set up the river flags, the wind chimes with melodies from the Mississippi and Yangtze, tea and dumplings, people would come to create art, share stories, and make more flags to join in our forces.
+Through outdoor hands-on activities, through the stimulations of five senses, every participant, from 6-months old to 93, is transformed into a poet, artist, cultural connoisseur, and river’s friend.

-We hope to make a total of 2000 river flags by 2013 and bring them to the Yangtze River as gifts and peace ambassadors from the Mississippi River.
-As we travel along the Yangtze, we’ll make more flags to join in the flags from the Mississippi, then install them all in Tibet, the source of the Yangtze and other major rivers in Asia.
+In the summer 2013, we’ll bring the 2000 flags to the Yangtze as gifts and peace ambassadors from the Mississippi River.
+As we travel along the Yangtze, we’ll make more flags, then install them all in Tibet, the source of the Yangtze and other major rivers in Asia.
 From the roof of the world, our wishes for peace, harmony and clean water will spread to the whole world.

-runs through us like blood.
+River connects us all.
+It runs through us like blood.
 It is our blood, our mother.

 Gifting is the spirit of the river.
 It gives and sustains life without asking for a return.
 It includes everything along its course to the sea without judgment.
 The project will inspire the creation of music, dance, food and river flags offered as gifts from the rivers and to the rivers, a gesture to show respect, gratitude and care from the rivers’ friends and stewards.

-The Voyage will take place in parts.
-In the summers of 2011 and 2012, a team of artists, musicians, dancers and students will travel down the Mississippi with the gifts from the Yangtze and offer them to the Mississippi communities while gathering gifts for the Yangtze River.
-In 2013, the team will bring the Mississippi gifts to the Yangtze.
-The gifts gathered from these voyages will be turned into multimedia exhibitions for the communities along the shores.
-A documentary film will be the final product for the project.
+The Voyages take place in parts.
+In the summers of 2011 and 2012, a team of artists, musicians, dancers and students traveled down the Mississippi with cultural gifts from the Yangtze (photos, art, music, tea, food, films) and shared them with the Mississippi communities while making river flags as gifts for the Yangtze River.
+In two years, we’ve made 2000 river flags and will bring these gifts to the Yangtze.
+As we travel, we’ll make more river flags with the local communities and install them all in Tibet.